Edrusb/ezmeral-df-with-ray/README.md

 -	[ray-install.sh](Source-code/ray-install.sh) (install Ray, obviously)
 -	[go-ray.sh](Source-code/go-ray.sh) (deploys a ray cluster on a set of nodes, including thus the case where nodes are those of a Data Fabric)

+You will find below example of use of these two scripts, including the deployment of a pretrained LLM model to translate from English to French.
+You will see below how to change the source and destination languages ;) no worries!

 ## Installing Ray

 First we need to install the Ray software on Data Fabric nodes.
 The ray-install.sh script should work under the following Linux distributions: